Highly efficient schemes for time fractional Allen-Cahn equation using extended SAV approach: Concluding remarks

 \section{Concluding remarks}

 We have proposed two schemes for the $\alpha$ order time fractional Allen-Cahn equation: a first order scheme and a $2-\alpha$ order scheme, both constructed on the uniform mesh and graded mesh.
 Mathematically, such fractional gradient flows can be regarded as a variation of the phase field models, used to describe the memory effect of some materials, which have attracted attentions in recent few years.
 Our proposed schemes are based on the L1 discretization for the time fractional derivative and extended SAV approach to deal with the nonlinear energy potential.
 The stability property of the schemes was rigorously established, while the accuracy was carefully examined through a series of numerical tests.
 Precisely, our stability analysis showed that the schemes constructed on the uniform mesh are unconditionally stable in the sense that the associated discrete energy is always decreasing.
 As far as we know this is the first proof for the unconditional stability of a $2-\alpha$ order scheme.
 The numerical experiments carried out in the paper have demonstrated that the proposed schemes have desirable accuracy.
 In particular, the initial singularity of the solution was effectively resolved by using the graded mesh.
 From the coarsening simulation, we can conclude that the fractional Allen-Cahn equation have similar dynamics for the phase separation but the coarsening dynamics slows down with decreasing fractional order.
-Numerically, it was observed that the time to the steady state becomes longer for smaller fractional order.
-These observation requires theoretical justification in the future.
+Numerically, it was observed that the time to the steady state becomes longer for smaller fractional order. { Notice that this phenomena has already been observed in some other existing works, but theoretical justification remains open.
+It is also worth to mention that the proposed schemes can be directly applied to some other gradient flows, such as the Cahn-Hilliard equation and molecular beam epitaxial growth models, and the stability results can be derived similarly.}

+{ To summarize, the proposed SAV-based schemes enjoy a few good properties: unconditional stability; only require solving linear decoupled systems with constant coefficients at each time step; only require that the free energy is bounded from below.
+However there exist several theoretical issues such as rigorous proof of the maximum principle of the numerical solution, error estimation, etc. The difficulty is not only due to the presence of the fractional derivative, but also comes from the SAV approach.
+In SAV-type schemes, the nonlinear term is treated explicitly, and an auxiliary variable is introduced in front of the nonlinear term.
+This makes the numerical analysis harder than for other approaches.
+Possible answer to these issues certainly needs more effort.}